nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how this feature behaves at each part of the mechanism.

 Step 1.
 The user launches the application.
-Under each contacts' name, the current order the user sees is: Tags, phone number, email and address (This is also the default order)
+Under each contacts' name, the current order the user sees is: Tags, phone number, email and address (This is also the default order).
+The user wants to have each email right below each name instead.

 Step 2.
-The user wants to have each email right below each name instead.

-Step 3.
 The user executes `customise order e/` to make the emails appear right below the name.

-* Step 3a. `SoConnectParaser` processes the input and calls the parser `CustomiseCommandParser` to parse `" order e/"`
+* Step 2a. `SoConnectParaser` processes the input and calls the parser `CustomiseCommandParser` to parse `" order e/"`
-* Step 3b. `CustomiseCommandParser` processes the input and calls the parser `CustomiseOrderCommandParser` to parse `" e/"`.
+* Step 2b. `CustomiseCommandParser` processes the input and calls the parser `CustomiseOrderCommandParser` to parse `" e/"`.
-* Step 3c. `CustomiseOrderCommandParser` processes the input and adds to a list of attributes with `EMAIL` and then fills in the rest of the attributes in the following default order `TAGS`, `PHONE` and lastly `ADDRESS`.
+* Step 2c. `CustomiseOrderCommandParser` processes the input and adds to a list of attributes with `EMAIL` and then fills in the rest of the attributes in the following default order `TAGS`, `PHONE` and lastly `ADDRESS`.
-* Step 3d. `CustomiseOrderCommandParser` creates a `CustomiseOrderCommand` with the list of attributes.
+* Step 2d. `CustomiseOrderCommandParser` creates a `CustomiseOrderCommand` with the list of attributes.
-* Step 3e. `CustomiseOrderCommandParser` returns the `CustomiseOrderCommand`.
+* Step 2e. `CustomiseOrderCommandParser` returns the `CustomiseOrderCommand`.
-* Step 3f. `Logic` executes the `CustomiseOrderCommand`.
+* Step 2f. `Logic` executes the `CustomiseOrderCommand`.
-* Step 3g. `CustomiseOrderCommand#execute()` calls `Model#setGuiSettings()` to save the new attribute order in `preferences.json`.
+* Step 2g. `CustomiseOrderCommand#execute()` calls `Model#setGuiSettings()` to save the new attribute order in `preferences.json`.

-The following sequence diagram illustrates Steps 3a to 3g:
+The following sequence diagram illustrates Steps 2a to 2g:

 ![CustomiseOrderSequenceDiagram](images/CustomiseOrderSequenceDiagram.png)